 Having two vast worldwide earthquakes is particularly troublesome.
 Commentators who support a Non-Overlapping Model propose that the first earthquake (the one described in the sixth seal) is a “lesser” earthquake.
 This claim is pinned on a modest difference in wording between the two earthquake references.
 Specifically, in the sixth seal it says “every mountain and island were moved out of their places”, while in the seventh bowl it says “every island fled away, and the mountains were not found”.

 But this argument is based on unnecessary constraints.
 All we know is that there were mountains when the earthquake began, but by the time the earthquake was over, the mountains could not be found.
-We have no idea how long took for them to disappear, and there is certainly no reason to think that they all just vanished at as soon as the earthquake began, leaving men with no place to hide.
+We have no idea how long the earthquake will last or how long it will take for the mountains to disappear, and there is certainly no reason to think that they all just vanished at as soon as the earthquake began, leaving men with no place to hide.

 Another problem with the two-earthquake view is the supposition that it is even possible to have a “lesser” worldwide earthquake that, on one hand causes all mountains and islands to be moved from their places, and yet on the other hand it allows for life to continue on somewhat normally for a few years afterwards!
 This idea is geologically untenable.
 An earthquake that moves an island even a few feet causes catastrophic devastation in that region.
 If an earthquake were to cause all mountains and islands to be moved from their places, it would be an unimaginable global catastrophe from which there would be no short-term recovery.

-It is much more reasonable to believe that an earthquake of that magnitude could only occur once, because the world as we know it will be destroyed.
+It is much more reasonable to believe that an earthquake of that magnitude could only occur once, and it must occur near the end, because the world as we know it will be destroyed.
 This more reasonable belief agrees exactly with the single earthquake that prophets described, and it is supported by Revelation if we use the Overlapping Model.

 Side Note: Some interpreters take an altogether different view whereby they see the mountains and islands symbolically representing kingdoms and nations.
 It is true that the Bible sometimes uses mountains to refer figuratively to kingdoms (islands is questionable).
 However, the reference in Revelation 6 mentions the “rocks of the mountains” and the reference in Revelation 16 says that “the cities of the nations fell“.
 This strongly indicates that it’s most appropriate to interpret literally — that is, these are literal mountains and islands that are moving as a result of an actual earthquake.